 “It is clear that Robert Mugabe cannot win any election other than the one where he is contesting alone – like this one, which is a sham.”

-Al Jazeera’s Mike Hanna, reporting from Johannesburg, in neighbouring South Africa, said there was a shift in the opinion of many African leaders on Zimbabwe.
+Al Jazeera’s Mike Hanna, reporting from Johannesburg, the South African capital, said there was a shift in the opinion of many African leaders on Zimbabwe.

 “There is a greater willingness to make public their [African leaders’] concern about what is happening in Zimbabwe and make public their criticism of Mugabe,” he said.

 “In recent weeks a large number of African leaders have broken their silence and in particular and most importantly we have heard from African states that have been very close allies of Mugabe in the past such as neighbouring Angola, where president Eduardo dos Santos was the first to break the silence.